Marge vs. the Monorail: Plot

 When the Environmental Protection Agency fines Mr. Burns $3 million for dumping nuclear waste in a Springfield park, a town meeting is held to decide how to spend the money.
 Marge nearly persuades the townspeople to repair Springfield's heavily damaged Main Street, but fast-talking salesman Lyle Lanley leads a song-and-dance routine that convinces them to build a monorail.

 After running a questionable training program, Lanley randomly selects Homer as the monorail's conductor.
 A suspicious Marge visits Lanley's office and discovers he plans to skim money from the project and then leave Springfield.
 Marge drives to North Haverbrook, a previous purchaser of one of Lanley's monorails, and finds it in ruins.

 Marge meets Sebastian Cobb, the engineer who designed North Haverbrook's monorail.
 Cobb confirms that all of Lanley's monorail projects are scams and offers to help Marge prevent Springfield from suffering the same fate.
 At the Springfield monorail's inaugural run, Lanley arranges for Leonard Nimoy to be present at a well-attended opening ceremony, which is a diversion that enables Lanley to escape on a plane to Tahiti.
 When the flight makes an unexpected stopover in North Haverbrook, the town's residents attack Lanley in revenge.

 Back in Springfield, the monorail leaves the station just before Marge and Cobb arrive.
 Substandard equipment causes the train to speed around the track, endangering Homer, Bart and the passengers.
 Marge and Cobb contact Homer by radio, and Cobb tells him he must find an anchor to stop the train.
 Homer improvises by prying loose the metal "M" from the engine's side logo, tying a rope to it, and throwing it from the train.
 The "M" catches on the donut of the Lard Lad Donut store's sign and the rope holds, stopping the monorail.
-Nimoy announces that his work is done, and Barney objects that Nimoy did not do anything.
+Observing the evacuation, Nimoy announces that his work is done, causing Barney to object that Nimoy did not do anything.
 Nimoy replies "Didn't I?" before beaming away.

 As the passengers disembark, Marge narrates that the monorail was the last folly the people of Springfield embarked upon, except for "the popsicle stick skyscraper, and the 50-foot magnifying glass, and that escalator to nowhere."